 Section 162(m) of the Internal Revenue Code (the "Code") limits deductibility of annual compensation in excess of \$1 million paid to the Company's Principal Executive Officer and to each of its next three most highly compensated executive officers (other than the Principal Financial Officer) (for these purposes, the "Named Executives").
 However, compensation is exempt from this limit if it qualifies as "performance-based compensation."
 As part of its role, the Compensation Committee considers the anticipated tax treatment to us and the executive officers in its review and establishment of compensation programs and payments.
-In general, the Compensation Committee believes that it is in our best interest to receive maximum tax deductions for compensation paid to the Named Executives.
-In general, we intend to pay performance-based compensation, including equity compensation, in a manner that preserves our ability to deduct the amounts paid to executive officers, although to maintain flexibility in compensating Named Executives in a manner designed to promote varying corporate goals, the Compensation Committee may award compensation that is not fully deductible when it deems such award to be in the best interest of the Company.
+In general, the Compensation Committee believes that it is in our best interest to receive maximum tax deductions for compensation paid to the Named Executive officers, although to maintain flexibility in compensating Named Executives in a manner that preserves our ability to deduct the amounts paid to executive officers, although to maintain flexibility in compensating Named Executives in a manner designed to promote varying corporate goals, the Compensation Committee may award compensation that is not fully deductible when it deems such award to be in the best interest of the Company.